Usage

 </fieldset>

-To render validation text as a list, use <ul> element instead of <div>.
+- To render validation text as a list, use <ul> element inside of .ValidationText.

 <li>First validation text</li>